USS Agerholm: Further cruises

 On 26 April, Agerholm set sail in company with the destroyer escort Stein for the western Pacific.
 She arrived off the coast of Vietnam at "Yankee Station" on 28 May to serve as plane guard for Constellation.
 The destroyer then underwent a two-week availability alongside the auxiliary vessel Ajax in Sasebo, Japan commencing 8 June.
 Upon completion of those repairs, she put to sea for radar picket duty in the Gulf of Tonkin.
 Another two weeks at "Yankee Station" followed by two weeks on PIRAZ station brought her Vietnam service to an end.
 On 30 August, Agerholm departed the Gulf of Tonkin en route to MacKay, Australia, for liberty.

 After that port visit, the destroyer sailed to Auckland, New Zealand to join the other ships participating in Operation Longex 73, a joint surface, air, and submarine warfare exercise.
 From 25 September to 3 October Agerholm drilled in ASW and anti-aircraft warfare (AAW) exercises – including night surface attacks on the task groups.
 Upon completion of the drill, she steamed to Sydney, Australia; Suva, Fiji; and Pearl Harbor, before arriving back in San Diego on 1 November.

 Upon arrival, Agerholm commenced a post-deployment readiness improvement program of schools, on board training, and a repair availability.
 On 25 February 1974, the warship got underway for readiness exercises in the southern California area until 17 September, when she departed San Diego on her 20th WestPac cruise.
 Remaining primarily in the Subic Bay operating area, Agerholm participated in gunnery, ASW, AAW, and ship handling drills until 13 December, when she shaped a course for Apra Harbor, Guam.
 She ended the year at the ship repair facility there.
 The destroyer visited Hong Kong and Singapore for liberty, but received orders on 8 February 1975 to join Operation Eagle Pull, the evacuation of the American embassy in Phnom Penh, Cambodia.
 Agerhoim completed her role in the evacuation on 26 February, and she began the long voyage home.

 Agerholm arrived in San Diego on 8 April and spent the rest of 1975 and 1976 on the west coast participating in local operations and midshipman training cruises, and eventually landing a role in the movie Airport '77.
 The year 1977 began the same way with only a drydock period at Todd Pacific Shipyards in San Pedro from May to July to interrupt the routine.
 On 6 September, the destroyer made her 21st and last WestPac cruise.
 Agerholm conducted NGFS training, ASROC test firings, and participated in Exercise Fortress Lightning, a full-scale amphibious landing on Mindoro Island in the Philippines.
-She stopped for liberty calls at Suva, Auckland, Whangarei, and Nelson, New Zealand, Newcastle and Devonport, Australia, before returning: to San Diego early in 1978 to resume a local operation schedule.
+She stopped for liberty calls at Suva, Auckland, Whangārei, and Nelson, New Zealand, Newcastle and Devonport, Australia, before returning: to San Diego early in 1978 to resume a local operation schedule.